DavidHellwig/The-Dragon-Arm-Emulator/README.md

 # ArmEmulator
 This repo is for our CS4488 Capstone Project, and Simplified ARM style assembly Emulator Geared towards educational purposes.

-To run the application: clone the repo and then use the command "gradle run" in a shell.
+To run the application, clone the repo and use the command "gradle run" while in the project directory (inside a shell).
+You may also download the source code via a release.

 ## Memebers
 Traae Bloxham - System Architecture Implementation